Common Causes of Delays in Hotel Interior Projects

 3. Poor Procurement Planning

 Procurement is a critical phase that directly impacts project timelines.
+Common issues include:

-Underestimating lead times
+Underestimating lead times.

-Selecting unreliable suppliers
+Selecting unreliable suppliers.

-Lack of coordination between procurement and site teams
+Lack of coordination between procurement and site teams.

 How to avoid it: Develop a detailed procurement schedule aligned with the overall project timeline and work with experienced procurement specialists.